Books That I Read in 2020

 Book Review

-QUIET: The Power of Introverts in a World That Can’t Stop Talking, written by Susan Cain is a book about introverts.
-It is a wonderful guide for all the introverts who face self-doubt and find it difficult to live up to the challenging demands of a society that is dominated by extroverts.
-This book, Quiet, inspires introverts and teaches us to embrace ourselves.
+QUIET: The Power of Introverts in a World That Can’t Stop Talking, written by Susan Cain is a thoughtful book about the strengths of introverts.
+It is a wonderful guide for all those who face self-doubt and find it difficult to live up to the challenging expectations of a society that is often designed for extroverts.
+More importantly, the book Quiet, inspires introverts to understands themselves better and embrace who they are.

-So, who are Introverts?
-Introverts are quiet, reserved, prefer listening over talking, enjoy conversations with a small group of friends, and feel comfortable being alone.
+So, who are introverts?
+Introverts are often seen as quiet and reserved people who prefer listening over speaking.
+They usually enjoy conversations with a small circle of friends, and feel most comfortable spending time alone, rather than seeking constant stimulation.

-This book is not just for introverts, it also needs to be read by extroverts.
-In fact, this book is for everyone.
+Although this book directly speaks to introverts, it is not meant only for them.
+Quiet is a book that needs to be read by everyone.
 The society sometimes fails to appreciate the innovative and creative minds of the silents ones.
-As a community, we need to understand the personality traits of introverts and know why introverts behave the way they do.
-It helps in changing the perspective of people on how they need to regard introverts.
+Susan Cain’s book helps readers to understand the personality traits of introverts and offers insights into why they think and behave the way they do.
+In doing so, it challenges common misconceptions and helps in changing the perspective of people on introversion.

 What Can You Expect from this Book?